 Delay: single slaps, loops (w/feedback), static comb filter: some frequencies reinforce, some cancel.
 Feedback deepens notch.

 Flangers.
-Got their name from early technique: needed four tape recorders: source deck, two processing decks, record deck.
-As signal went through proc decks, put a finger on the flange of one reel to slow it down slightly, would create a delay.
+Got their name from early technique: needed 3 tape recorders: source deck, processing deck, record deck.
+As signal went through proc deck, put a finger on the flange of one reel to slow it down slightly, would create a delay.

 Now use digital delays that change over time, with an LFO that sweeps between to delay times.
 Short delays make filters with more teeth, feedback adds resonance to the point where it can oscillate.